MenathNDGD/Menath-Portfolio/README.md

   <h3 align="center">Welcome to My Personal Portfolio!</h3>

    <div align="center">
-     This is my personal portfolio website built with Next.js, styled using Tailwind CSS, and enhanced with Framer Motion for smooth animations.
-The project showcases my skills, projects, and professional journey as a Full-stack Web Developer, with a focus on responsive design and interactive user experiences.
+     My personal portfolio website built with Next.js, styled with Tailwind CSS, and brought to life with Framer Motion for smooth, modern animations.
+It highlights my skills, projects, and journey as a Full-Stack Web Developer, with a strong focus on responsive design and interactive user experiences.
     </div>
 </div>